 EDM is most often used for creating precise micro holes, slots, tapered or angled features and a variety of other more-complicated features in a component or workpiece.
 It is typically used for very hard metals that would be difficult to machine to the desire shape or feature.
 A great example of this is the typical gear.

 CNC plasma-cutting machines are also used to cut materials.
 However, they perform this operation using a high-powered plasma (electronically-ionized gas) torch that is controlled by a computer.
 Similar in function to a handheld, gas-powered torch used for welding (up to 10,000 degrees Fahrenheit), plasma torches achieve up to 50,000 degrees Fahrenheit.
 The plasma torch melts through the workpiece to create a cut in the material.

 As a requirement, anytime CNC plasma cutting is employed, the material being cut must be electrically conductive.
 Typical materials are steel, stainless steel, aluminum, brass and copper.

 Precision CNC machining provides a wide range of production capabilities for components and finishing in the manufacturing environment.
 Depending the environment of use, material needed, lead time, volume, budget and features required, there is usually an optimum method for delivering the desired result.

 At Pioneer Service, the type of machines that we operate are CNC Swiss lathes and CNC turning center machines.
 Our machines can perform some milling operations (typically small flat features incorporated into the component design features).
 We run round, tube and hex bar stock in a wide variety of metals and thermoplastic materials to produce the components our customers need.

 Please do not hesitate to contact us if you still have questions about what kinds of features can be made on our CNC lathes and turning centers.
-Our team will be glad to review your print and provide feedback and input on the features in your design.
+Our team will be glad to review your component print and provide feedback and input on the features in your design.